In This Article

 - meat or cheese that feels soggy or has a sheen on it

-- bulging cans or lids, or broken seals on canned or bottled goods
+- bulging cans, lids, and bottles, or broken seals

 Ways to Prevent Food Spoilage

-When you don’t take proper precautions, food rotting happens quickly and without warning.
+When you don’t take proper precautions, food rotting occurs at a much faster rate.
 Food items that are left neglected attract microscopic creatures.

 Long-term food preservation is possible using a variety of ancient and modern approaches.
 While no food can be preserved indefinitely, these approaches allow foods to be kept long after they are produced.